Jon-Webb-79/c_libs/README.rst

 the preinstantiated data types, ``array`` is a pre-instantiated array of type ``type``, which should be consistent with ``dtype``.  ``allocated_length`` represents the number of allocated indices in the pre instantiated array, ``active_length`` represents the number of actively populated indices in the array, when the container is instantiated.
 An example is shown below.
+This macro does not work for the ``String`` data type.

 .. code-block:: c